prob140/textbook/_chapters/Chapter_14/02_PGFs_in_NumPy.md

     # Find the probailities of those values
     coeffs_X1 = np.flipud(probs_0_through_N)
     pgf_X1 = np.poly1d(coeffs_X1)
-    pgf_Sn = pgf_X1**n
+    pgf_Sn = pgf_X1 ** n
     coeffs_Sn = pgf_Sn.c
     probs_Sn = np.flipud(coeffs_Sn)

-    t = Table().with_columns(
+    t = Table().values(values_Sn).probability(probs_Sn)
-        'Value', values_Sn,
-        'Probability', probs_Sn
-    )

     return t
 ```

 ### The Sum of the Numbers on $n$ Rolls of a Die
 In Chapter 3 we found the exact distribution of the sum of five rolls of a die by listing all $6^5$ possible outcomes and computing the sum for each of them.
 That method gets intractable with larger numbers of rolls.
-Let's see if our new method can find the distribution of the sum of 10 rolls of a die.
+Let's see if our new method can find the distribution of the total number of spots on 10 rolls of a die.

-We have to start with the distribution of a single roll, for which it is important to remember to include 0 as the probability of 0 spots.
+We have to start with the distribution of the number of spots on a single roll, for which it is important to remember to include 0 as the probability of 0 spots.
 Otherwise the pgf will be wrong because `NumPy` won't know that it is not supposed to include a term of degree 0.